African Americans in Virginia: History

+Native Americans were enslaved by the Spanish before the arrival of British colonists and African American slaves.

 The first twenty African slaves from Angola landed in Virginia in 1619 on a Portuguese slave ship.
 Lynchings, racial segregation and white supremacy were prevalent in Virginia.
 The first African slaves arrived in the British colony Jamestown, Virginia and were then bought by English colonists.

+Virginia's initial African American slaves reached Point Comfort, located at the southern end of the Virginia peninsula, in August 1619.
+There, "20 and odd Negroes" or more from the English vessel White Lion were traded for provisions, and some were subsequently taken to Jamestown, where they were sold once more.
+A few days later, another English ship, the Treasurer, docked in the state, and its captain sold two or three more African slaves.
+Historians have traditionally thought that these African slaves arrived in Virginia from the Caribbean; however, Spanish documentation indicates they were captured in a Spanish-controlled region of West Central Africa.
+It is likely that they spoke Kimbundu, and many may have possessed at least a basic understanding of Catholic religion.

 Great Dismal Swamp maroons were people who fled to swamps in Virginia to escape slavery, circa 1700s until 1860s.

+White slave owners often raped and sexually abused black slaves.
+The rape of enslaved women was not a crime under most state laws in the 19th century.
+White men used black bodies for monetary gain, wealth, sexual pleasure, punishment, and for creating more slaves.

+Slavery was officially abolished in Virginia in 1865 after the American Civil War.

 Education

 The Laurel Grove Colored School and Church was a congregation founded by former enslaved African Americans in the 1880s in Franconia, Virginia.
 The school was active in the education of Black students from the early 1880s until 1932.
 The school building is now a living museum of a 1920s African American one room school; the site contains a cemetery; and the church operates as the Laurel Grove Baptist Church.